-- 3.1 The game consists of the following components:

-- A. The mapboard made up of twelve panels.
-The Iberian start areas are on the western-most panel, and the Maurya start areas are on the easternmost panel.

-- B. Eighteen sets of playing pieces, plus an extra set for Barbarian tokens and pirate cities.

-- C. Eighteen sets of civilization cards (39 cards per set), or alternatively you can use a whiteboard to keep track of civilization advances.

-- D. Deck of 170 commodity cards.

-- E. Deck of 24 calamity cards.

-- F. Eighteen Player Mats.

-- G. Rulebook & Scenario Handbook (coming soon).

-- H. Summary of Calamity Effects.

-- I. Civilization Card Credit Table.

-- J. Summary of Civilization Advances.

-3.2 ADVANCED CIVILIZATION does not use dice.
+- 3.1 The game consists of the following components: - A. The mapboard made up of twelve panels.
+The Iberian start areas are on the western-most panel, and the Maurya start areas are on the easternmost panel. - B. Eighteen sets of playing pieces, plus an extra set for barbarian tokens and pirate cities. - C. Eighteen sets of civilization cards (51 cards per set), or alternatively you can use a whiteboard to keep track of civilization advances. - D. 6 sets of credit tokens, to represent credits earned purchasing prior civilization cards, or alternatively you can use piece of paper to keep track of credits. - E. Deck of 286 commodity cards. - F. Deck of 48 calamity cards. - G. Eighteen Player Mats. - H. Rulebook (this book) & Scenario Handbook (coming soon). - I. Calamity Quick Chart. - J. Civilization Advances Quick Chart. - K. Civilization Advances Credit Quick Chart. - 3.2 ADVANCED CIVILIZATION: The Expansion Project does not use dices.